 - Undifferentiated schizophrenia is a mixture of symptoms from the various types of schizophrenia.

-- Residual schizophrenia occurs after active symptoms have resolved, in which a person may experience a mild decrease or loss of normal function for long periods of time.
+- Residual schizophrenia occurs after active symptoms have resolved.
+A person may experience a mild decrease or loss of normal function for long periods of time.

 During the acute phase of the disease, psychotic symptoms get worse and influence the ability to function normally.
 Stabilization refers to a period when symptoms are being treated and controlled by medications.
 There may not be any obvious psychotic symptoms during this phase, but some people still have problems coping with day-to-day situations.

-10% of people with schizophrenia commit suicide.
+10% of people with schizophrenia commit suicide, and around 20% have made an attempt.
 People most at risk for suicide are those who have paranoid schizophrenia, especially if they were functioning well prior to having schizophrenia.
+This high suicide rate partially explains the 10-year reduction in expected lifespan for those with the disorder.

 Making the Diagnosis

 No diagnostic test exists for schizophrenia.
 Instead, the disease is identified (usually by a psychiatrist) by the symptoms.
-This specialist will ask a person about his or her ability to work, socialize, or function.
+This specialist will ask a person about their ability to work, socialize, or function.
 Family and friends might also be called upon to answer questions about the person's behaviour.

 Your doctor (usually a psychiatrist) will diagnose schizophrenia if your symptoms meet the criteria (based on experiencing certain symptoms for a certain period of time) for a diagnosis.
 Other possible causes for the symptoms must be ruled out.
 Psychosis-like behaviour can occur with mood disorders, some neurological diseases (e.g., brain tumours), some metabolic or autoimmune diseases, Huntington's disease, liver disease, or reactions to particular medications.
 Substance abuse can also be responsible for certain behaviours that are similar to the symptoms of schizophrenia.